LauriReima/DAaKD/README.md

+University of Turku, Course:
-Course Data analysis and knowledge discovery
+# Data analysis and knowledge discovery

+excercises 1-3